mtlynch/minimal-mistakes/_posts/2017-01-11-taskrabbit-cooking.md

 This experience made me realize that I find cooking very exciting when I don't have to do it.

 I have friends who become enhtusiastic just from reading recipes, and I've never been able to relate to that.
-I just think about how all the work of cooking it isn't worth the effort for me.
+I just think about how all the work of cooking isn't worth the effort for me.
 But now that I've separated choosing a recipe from the effort of cooking, I find it really fun.
 I'll scroll through recipes and think, "Wow, I can't wait to schedule Leah so I can eat that!"

 # What's next?

 One shortcoming of this arrangement is that I burn a lot of time searching for good recipes and managing the ingredients.
-A friend suggested that I'm probably paying a rate close to what hourly chefs charge, so I'm investigating whether it's feasible to hire a private chef outside of TaskRabbit who either brings their own ingredients to me or cooks at their own place and delivers to me.
+A friend suggested that I'm probably paying a rate close to what hourly chefs charge, so I'm investigating whether it's feasible to hire a private chef outside of TaskRabbit who either brings their own ingredients to me or cooks in their own kitchen and delivers to me.

 # Tips for hiring TaskRabbit chefs